nathaliagg/tdi_capstone/README.md

 For my initial exploratory analysis, I decided to use a partial dataset because I don't know how to handle multiple label classes for a single image yet.

+GoogleColab and my computer can't handle this massive amount of data, so I am limiting my exploratory analysis to include only images with single labels from the validation set, which yielded 4,714 total images.

-I selected only the training and validation images that have one label.
-For that, I tested if the [image masks](./2_get_single_image_files.ipynb), which are black & white, were all black (no label) in them using `.getextrema() == (0, 0)`.
+1. To selected only validation masks that have one label, I tested if the [image masks](./2_get_single_image_files.ipynb), which were black & white, were all black (no label) in them using `.getextrema() == (0, 0)`.
 I added that information in a dictionary data structure that I converted into a `pd.DataFrame()`.

-There were a lot of files that were excluded in this process (not gonna lie...).
-A total of 62,970 training images and 21,871 validation images were excluded in this process.
-The resulting training dataset has 12,901 images, and the validation dataset has 4,431 images.

-Subsequently, I changed the mask [color channels](./3_create_label_ccolor_channels.ipynb).
+2. Then, I saved the RGB images into a `partial_dataset` directory for training the model.

 ## 5 - Exploratory CNN model development

+My first model was a Convolutional Neural Network (CNN).
+I divided the dataset into training (2,828) and test (1,886) datasets, and resized the images to (300, 300).
+I also used all six classes: cloud shadow, double_plant, planter skip, standing water, waterway, and weed cluster, and each label received a number from 0 to 5, respectively.

+The CNN model isn't great.
+It has a 72% accuracy on test data.
+I have not done hyperparamenter tunning, because in the original paper [1] the authors discussed that the model they recommend for these data is Intersection over Union (IoU).